ranhershko/AWS-and-Terraform/Homework2/README.md

 # Terraform & Packer
-This folder contains a Terraform & Packer configuration that deploys 2 ubuntu nginx servers resources in AWS.
-The packer builds with Packer template and runs 2 EC2 Instances that uses it
+This folder contains a Terraform & Packer configuration that deploys 4 ubuntu servers resources highly available and secure AWS environment.
+The packer builds with Packer template and runs 4 EC2 Instances that uses it

 ## Prerequisites
   ## Configure your AWS credentials using